anablock/vuk_cpq/README.md

 To enable communication from a parent to child, the child component exposes a property or function to make it public.
 Then the parent can update the child's public property or call the child's public function.
 Also, you can update the public property to a getter and setter on the child component.

+The `@api` decorator in the child component exposes a property, making it public, so that the parent component can update it.